Hasse–Weil zeta function: Elliptic curves over Q

-where, in the case of good reduction ap is p + 1 − (number of points of E mod p), and in the case of multiplicative reduction ap is ±1 depending on whether E has split (plus sign) or non-split (minus sign) multiplicative reduction at p.
-A multiplicative reduction of curve E by prime p is said to be split if -c6 is a square in finite field with p elements.
+where in the case of good reduction ap is p + 1 − (number of points of E mod p), and in the case of multiplicative reduction ap is ±1 depending on whether E has split (plus sign) or non-split (minus sign) multiplicative reduction at p.
+A multiplicative reduction of curve E by the prime p is said to be split if -c6 is a square in the finite field with p elements.

-There is a useful relation not using conductor:
+There is a useful relation not using the conductor: